1920 Carinthian plebiscite: Results

 The outcome of the plebiscite held on 10 October, was 22,025 votes (59.1% of the total cast) in favor of adhesion to Austria and 15,279 (40.9%) in favor of annexation by the Kingdom of the Serbs, Croats, and Slovenes.
-Assuming that the whole German-speaking minority had voted for Austria, half of all Carinthian Slovene had also decided to remain with the Republic.
+Assuming that the whole German-speaking minority had voted for Austria, half of all Carinthian Slovenes had also decided to remain with the Republic.
 While a majority in the remote Alpine villages on the slopes of the Karawanks range voted for Yugoslavia, the inhabitants of the densely settled Klagenfurt Basin were motivated by their evolved social and cultural, not least economic ties to the central Carinthian region.

 After the Austrian option had gained a majority of votes in predominantly Slovene Zone A, the second stage of the referendum in northern Zone B, populated chiefly by German speakers, was not carried out.
 Another Yugoslav foray was fiercely rejected by the Entente powers.
 The Carinthian Plebiscite region was placed under Austrian administration on 18 November 1920 and declared part of the sovereign Austrian Republic on November 22.
 Up to today, October 10 is a public holiday in the State of Carinthia.

 The plebiscite ultimately determined the border between Austria and the Kingdom of Serbs, Croats, and Slovenes.
 The border remained unchanged after World War II, even as the Kingdom of Yugoslavia gave way to Tito's Federal People's Republic of Yugoslavia, though at the end of the war Yugoslav Partisans again briefly occupied the area, including the capital city of Klagenfurt.
 Since the disintegration of Yugoslavia, the border has separated Austria and Slovenia.